iovdin/tagbars/README.md

 # tagbars
-use html tags syntax for templates
+use html tags syntax for Meteor templates

 ```html
 <inclusiontemplate/>